Connecting Lemonado MCP to Claude

 Toggle on Developer Mode (beta)

-Eligibility: Developer Mode is currently available in beta for Plus, Pro, Business, Enterprise, and Education accounts on the web.
+Note: Developer Mode is currently only available in beta for Plus, Pro, Business, Enterprise, and Education accounts on the web.

-Go to the Connectors tab in ChatGPT settings.
+Go to the Connectors tab in your ChatGPT settings.

 Click Create in the top right corner.